I’ve been having a lot of conversations about the idea of Responsive Fundraising.

 It’s the reason that gym memberships are kept for years without being used.
 Why the piano is gathering dust in your living room.
 And why nonprofits are still using fundraising strategies that no longer connect with the modern donor.

-The busyness of and pressures of our day-to-day just makes it easier to keep the status quo and not introduce change.
+The busyness of our day-to-day just makes it easier to keep the status quo and not introduce change.

 So, what does this have to do with Responsive Fundraising?